Best of Both Worlds

 These 10 Hybrid Smartwatches Marry Traditional Looks With Wearable Tech

-Ask a regular joe in the 1980s what watches would look like in 2019, and he might have imagined the smartwatch: a gizmo with a touch screen that could read your heart rate and send messages to friends across the country at the same time.
+Ask a regular Joe in the 1980s what watches would look like in 2020, and he might have imagined the smartwatch: a gizmo with a touch screen that could read your heart rate and send messages to friends across the country at the same time.

 We live in that tech-enabled future today.
 And yet, we still yearn for the old stuff, as humans sometimes do.
-Which is why the “hybrid smartwatch” — a still-being-defined type of watch that combines smart tech with old-school wristwatch time-telling — might be a sweet spot.
-And the new options for 2019 prove that this type of watch likely isn’t going away any time soon.
+Which is why the “hybrid smartwatch” — a still-being-defined type of timepiece that combines smart tech with old-school wristwatch looks — might be a sweet spot.
+And the options for 2020 prove that this type of watch likely isn’t going anywhere in the near future.

 Who needs a digital readout at all, anyway?
 Misfit’s Command swings entirely in the analog direction (when it comes to the dial and case, at least); the subdial at 6 o’clock has markers indicating its mode (day/date; alarm; second time zone; notification; link) as well as a meter tracking the day’s overall fitness (steps; distance; calories).
 Inside, it has most of the best smartwatch capabilities, and can even control your phone’s music volume.